 If your wife is constantly nagging you about all the time you spend apart because of your running, then pack your bags – you’re going to Finland.
 Here the Wife Carrying World Championships are held every year, where male runners have to make their way around a course while carrying their other half.
 The grand prize for all of this spouse carrying?
 The winning couple bag themselves the wife’s weight in beer.

-It’s 26.2 miles long and people run it to raise money for charity.
-Sounds like a normal marathon right?
-Not quite.
-We forgot to mention the rather pivotal point that the Sonderhausen Marathon takes place 700 metres underground in an old abandoned salt mine.
+The downhole Marathon (official name downhole Sparkassen Marathon) takes place in Sonderhusen, Germany.
+The Marathon takes place 700 metres underground in an old abandoned salt mine.
 All runners are required to wear a bicycle helmet and headlamp because the slippery floor and uneven roof make this more dangerous than your average marathon.